okteto/node-codespaces/README.md

 ## Conclusion

-This is an example of how you can combine the power of GitHub CodeSpaces and Okteto to create a truly cloud-native development environment.
+This is a simpl example of how you can combine the power of GitHub CodeSpaces and Okteto to create a truly cloud-native development environment.
 By combining them together you are able to:

 1. Deploy a browser-based IDE with your code, credentials, and all your dependencies already preinstalled.
 2. Deploy a realistic copy of your application, using the same configuration that you would use in production.